nebari-dev/governance/practices/development.md

 If a change affects the Nebari team policies, or makes significant changes to our documentation or public-facing material, then you should also follow these extra policies:

 - **Ensure that the team has consented**.
-  For any major change, you should make sure that you have followed best-practices in consent-based decision making.
+  For any major change, you should make sure that you have followed best-practices in consent-based decision-making.

 ## :pencil2: How to keep track of projects